American and British authorities at odds in Libor probe

 In London, the Financial Services Authority, the top UK financial regulator, is seeking to interview traders ahead of a timetable the Justice Department has for interviews.

 To be sure, probes in the United States and the United Kingdom have made progress.
-Barclays paid $453 million in June to settle U.S. and British inquiries into the Libor benchmark, and prosecutors have homed in on traders in New York.
+Barclays paid $453 million (289.7 million pounds) in June to settle U.S. and British inquiries into the Libor benchmark, and prosecutors have homed in on traders in New York.

-But criminal defense lawyers representing some foreign traders say they are struggling to figure out who is ultimately calling the shots without the common practice of civil regulators deferring to criminal counterparts.
+But criminal defence lawyers representing some foreign traders say they are struggling to figure out who is ultimately calling the shots without the common practice of civil regulators deferring to criminal counterparts.

 In some cases, the differences could limit cooperation between the agencies.
 If criminal prosecutors decide to bring charges against an individual who previously spoke to the FSA, for example, they are legally required to document and source each fact to prove they did not derive it from the UK interviews.